Mathematical foundations of quantum information: Measurement and foundations: Abstract

 \section{Abstract}

-The purpose of this paper is to survey mathematical foundations of quantum information.
-We present an axiomatic construction of quantum measurement theory based on completely positive map valued measures, a universally valid new formulation, the Ozawa formulation, of the uncertainty principle for error and disturbance in measurements, the Wigner-Araki-Yanase limit of measurements and the accuracy limit of quantum computing based on conservation laws, and quantum interpretation based on quantum set theory.
+The purpose of this paper is to survey some topics on mathematical foundations of quantum information developed mainly by the present author and co-workers for the last three decades.
+The topics include an axiomatic construction of quantum measurement theory based on completely positive map-valued measures, a universally valid new formulation of the uncertainty principle for error and disturbance in quantum measurements, the Wigner-Araki-Yanase limit of quantum measurements, the accuracy limit of quantum computing based on conservation laws, and a quantum interpretation based on quantum set theory.

 2000 Mathematics Subject Classification: Primary~81-02; Secondary~81P15, 81P68, 81P10